Yoharie: Stalking (part two)

 “Now, I have a proposition.
 Maybe you won’t like it.”

-She crossed the threshold.
-He turned a palm up in the direction of the sofa.
+She crossed his threshold.
+He turned up a palm in the direction of the sofa.
 The room smelled like McDonald’s…the bag was there, on the coffee table.

 “Better eat that,” she said.
 “Don’t let your fries get cold.”